sergioestella/job-offers/_posts/2014-09-03-ui-ux-visual-designer.markdown

 be fluent in English.
 If you can’t speak, write, and understand it, please do not send us your CV. have a desire to learn and improve while working with experts in the field.

-If you think you’re right for this position, please send us your CV + portfolio as detailed above to **[info@simbiotica.es](mailto:info@simbiotica.es)**; we’d be happy to have a looked at it.
+If you think you’re right for this position, please send us your CV + portfolio as detailed above to **[jobs@simbiotica.es](mailto:jobs@simbiotica.es)**; we’d be happy to have a looked at it.
 If it fits, we can have a coffee together, have a chat, and who knows, maybe you can join us!